-The Culture, Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA) has compiled the five year plan of the Sector Skills Plan (SSP) for the period 2020/21-2024/25.
-This SSP has been prepared in accordance with section 10 (1) (a) of the Skills Development Act of 1998 which mandates the SETA to develop an SSP within the framework and guidelines included in the National Skills Development Strategy (NSDS) III for the period 2011 to 2016 (extended to 2020), as well as the requirements set out by the Department of Higher Education and Training (DHET) SSP Framework.
-The key policy drivers that have been identified and considered in this SSP are the National Development Plan, the White Paper for Post-School Education and Training, the Sector Education and Training (SETA) Grant Regulations and NSDS III and the National Skills Development Plan (NSDP).
-Further subsectoral specific plans considered include the Department of Arts and Culture (DAC) Strategy, the National Sport and Recreation Plan (NSRP), the National Tourism Sector Strategy (NTSS), the Tourism Human Resources Development Strategy (THRD), the Lotteries Act 32 of 2013, and the Department of Environmental Affairs (DEA) Strategy.
+The Culture, Arts, Tourism, Hospitality and Sport Sector Education and Training Authority (CATHSSETA) has compiled a five-year Sector Skills Plan (SSP) for the period 2020/21-2024/25.
+This SSP was prepared in accordance with section 10 (1) (a) of the Skills Development Act of 1998 which mandates the Sector Education and Training Authority (SETA) to develop an SSP within the framework and guidelines included in the National Skills Development Strategy (NSDS) III for the period 2011 to 2016 (extended to 2020), as well as the requirements set out by the Department of Higher Education and Training (DHET) SSP Framework.
+The key policy drivers identified and considered in this SSP are the National Development Plan, the White Paper for Post-School Education and Training, the SETA Grant Regulations and NSDS III and the National Skills Development Plan (NSDP).
+Further sub-sectoral specific plans considered include the Department of Arts and Culture (DAC) Strategy, the National Sport and Recreation Plan (NSRP), the National Tourism Sector Strategy (NTSS), the Tourism Human Resources Development Strategy (THRD), the Lotteries Act 32 of 2013, and the Department of Environmental Affairs (DEA) Strategy.

-Overall, CATHSSETA is organised into six sub-sectors which include Arts, Culture and Heritage; Conservation; Gaming and Lotteries; Hospitality; Sport, Recreation and Fitness; and Travel and Tourism, representing an extremely vast and varied sector in terms of nature, scope and size.
-The geographical profile of the sector indicates a greater concentration of employers and employees in the Gauteng, Western Cape and KwaZulu-Natal provinces.
-Racial and gender disparities remain in the demographic composition of the overall sector; indicating that there is need for further transformation in the sector.
-The majority of employees in the sector are classified as youth (less than 35); indicating that the SETA needs to prioritise and support the development of youth in the various sub-sectors.
+Overall, CATHSSETA is organised into six sub-sectors - Arts, Culture and Heritage; Conservation; Gaming and Lotteries; Hospitality; Sport, Recreation and Fitness; and Travel and Tourism, representing an extremely vast and varied sector in terms of nature, scope and size.
+The geographical profile of the sector indicates a greater concentration of employers and employees in Gauteng, the Western Cape and KwaZulu-Natal.
+Racial and gender disparities remain in the demographic composition of the overall sector indicating a need for further transformation in the sector.
+The majority of employees in the sector are classified as youth (under 35), indicating that the SETA needs to prioritise and support the development of youth in the various sub-sectors.

-Change drivers are factors driving change in the sector influencing skills demand and supply of skills either positively or negatively.
-CATHSSETA takes into consideration these drivers of change and their inevitable implications on skills development on the sector by directing relevant programmes and learning interventions to support and/or mitigate the effects of the identified change drivers on the sector.
-The change drivers identified are technology and the Fourth Industrial Revolution (4IR).
+Change drivers influence skills demand and supply of skills either positively or negatively.
+CATHSSETA takes into consideration these drivers of change and their inevitable implications on skills development by directing relevant programmes and learning interventions to support and/ or mitigate their effects.
+The change drivers identified are the Fourth industrial revolution (4IR), Globalisation, Legislative considerations and the Green economy.

-The analysis of the demand and supply of skills within the sector has been assessed utilising the Mandatory Grant application data and inputs from in-depth interviews and focus group sessions with relevant stakeholders in the sector.
-The analysis and interpretation of these consolidated inputs are augmented by research conducted by CATHSSETA and its partners.
-The data analysis was conducted in the following manner (a) data was checked, validated and missing values were identified and addressed; (b) validated data was organised for exploratory analysis; (c) descriptive statistics were produced including mean, minimum and maximum values for identified variables; (d) categorical data was used to conduct qualitative analysis; (e) historical data, derived from the analysis of previous periods' Reported and Planned Training Interventions data was used; (f) analysed data was presented as tables, graphs and summary statistics and (g) trend analysis, based on historical data combined with consultation inputs for comparison across different categories and over various time periods, was conducted.
+The analysis of the demand and supply of skills within the sector was assessed utilising mandatory grant application data and inputs from in-depth interviews and focus group sessions with relevant stakeholders.
+The analysis and interpretation of the consolidated inputs are augmented by research conducted by CATHSSETA and its partners.
+The data analysis was conducted as such: (a) data was checked, validated and missing values were identified and addressed; (b) validated data was organised for exploratory analysis; (c) descriptive statistics were produced including mean, minimum and maximum values for identified variables; (d) categorical data was used to conduct qualitative analysis; (e) historical data, derived from the analysis of previous periods' reported and planned training interventions data was used; (f) analysed data was presented as tables, graphs and summary statistics and (g) trend analysis, based on historical data combined with consultation inputs for comparison across different categories and over various time periods, was conducted.

-The recognition of priority skills is based on the occupations identified as occupational shortages.
-The identified occupational shortages are a function of two determinants: the number of vacancies in the sector; and the degree of scarcity of the identified vacancies.
-This function was developed on the basis of the behavioural relationship between vacancies and scarcity, to occupational shortages.
+The recognition of priority skills is based on the occupations identified as experiencing shortages.
+The identified occupational shortages are a function of two determinants: The number of vacancies in the sector, and the degree of scarcity of the identified vacancies.
+This function was developed on the basis of the behavioural relationship between vacancies and scarcity to occupational shortages.